Jump To Section

 Not every piece of dialogue requires a tag.
 If your reader can be reasonably expected to assume who is speaking, you don’t have to use dialogue tags.
 This is especially true during lengths of ongoing back and forth dialogue between two characters.
 Oftentimes quotes will follow one after the other, with a line break to denote a change in speaker.

-Become a better writer with the MasterClass All-Access Pass.
+Become a better writer with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by literary masters, including Dan Brown, Neil Gaiman, Margaret Atwood, James Patterson, and more.